-We chose ten sparse matrices from a variety of application areas, taken from the University of Florida sparse matrix collection [25].
-We added one test matrix from a Sandia application, TC\N\360K.
-The results are shown in Table I. We see that the dropping approximation with the exact Schur complement is the most robust approach among all the approaches, including HIPS, in the sense it has fewer failures.
-This has been observed in the past by others as well.
+We chose ten sparse matrices from a variety of application areas, taken from the Univ. of Florida sparse matrix collection [8].
+We added two test matrices from Sandia applications, Tramanto1 and TC\N\360K.
+The results are shown in Table 1.
+We see that both versions of ShyLU are more robust than ILU and ILUT, in the sense they have fewer failures.
 Generally, the drop-tolerance version requires fewer iterations (though not necessarily less run time) than the probing version.

-A dash indicates that GMRES failed to converge to the desired tolerance within 500 iterations for ShyLU and 1000 iterations for HIPS.
-Note that the matrix af\shell3 has been named as a horror matrix in the past as it is difficult for various preconditioners.
-ShyLU does well in this matrix when compared with HIPS.
-We expect HIPS could solve these problems by changing the drop tolerance, but we used reasonable values and we used them consistently between the two solvers.
+A dash indicates that GMRES failed to converge to the desired tolerance within 500 iterations.
+We observe that ShyLU is much more robust than ILU and ILUT.
+We expect ILU and ILUT could solve more problems by changing the level of fill or drop tolerance, but we used reasonable values.

-We further observe that the dropping version is more robust than the probing version, as it solved all 10 test problems while the probing version failed in 2 out of 10 cases.
-The inexact approach, as one would expect, is not as robust as the exact approach with dropping.
-However, it converged faster when it worked.
-HIPS fails to converge for three of our test problems and when it converges takes the same or more iterations than ShyLU.
+We further observe that the dropping version is more robust than the probing version, as it solved all 12 test problems while the probing version failed in 3 out of 12 cases.
+However, the probing version converged faster when it worked.
+We will use the dropping version for our strong scaling tests and compare the two methods again for weak scaling.